CHIVA method: Procedure

 CHIVA involves Doppler ultrasonography to assess the hemodynamics.
 Specifically the ultrasound study is to figure out where in the venous system the reflux begins.

 Then an operation is performed under local anesthesia, consisting of a few incisions and tying off of veins (usually one to four), without venous ablation.
 The ties are placed according to the ultrasound mapping.
 Areas where the veins are varicose may also be removed.

 Clinical trials

 One study found that with CHIVA, recurrences was 18% rather than 35% with high ligation and stripping after 10 years follow-up.
 Patient symptoms at 10 years, however, did not differ.

 The CHIVA and the stripping methods are equivalent regarding recurrence of varicose veins, but the CHIVA method may slightly reduce nerve injury and hematoma.
 The CHIVA method is also equivalent to either radio frequency ablation or endovenous laser therapy regarding recurrence and side effects.

+But a subsequently published network meta-analysis of 39 RCTs on 6917 limbs showed the greatest long-term efficacy of the method, as well as the lowest recurrence rate.